 Dr. Thomas Gilovich, professor of psychology at Cornell University, has been studying the relationship between happiness and money for 20 years.
 Dr. Gilovich and his colleagues found that people feel more satisfied with the purchase of experimental rather than material things.

-Interestingly, people anticipating to purchase experience has been more satisfied than those of waiting to buy material things.
+Interestingly, people anticipating to purchase experience have been more satisfied than those waiting to buy material things.

 “Our research is also important to society because it suggests that overall well-being can be advanced by providing an infrastructure that affords experiences – such as parks, trails, beaches – as much as it does material consumption,” says Gilovich.

 There are several possible explanations for why experiences make us happier and last longer or even a lifetime than buying material things.
 Many people say that experiences are more satisfying than material things.